Rogdham/pyzstd/index.rst

 Features of zstd:

 * Fast compression and decompression speed.
-* Using :ref:`multi-threading compression<mt_compression>`, the compression speed improves significantly.
+* Using :ref:`multi-threaded compression<mt_compression>`, the compression speed improves significantly.
 * Using :ref:`zstd dictionary<zstd_dict>`, the compression ratio on small data (a few KB) improves dramatically.
 * :ref:`Frame and block<frame_block>` allow the use more flexible, suitable for many scenarios.